Alluxio/alluxio/docs/en/Overview.md

 standard interface for applications.
 See
 [Namespace Management]({{ '/en/advanced/Namespace-Management.html' | relativize_url }}) for more details.

-1. **Intelligent Cache**: Alluxio clusters act as a read and write cache for data in connected storage systems.
+1. **Intelligent Multi-tiering Caching**: Alluxio clusters act as a read and write cache for data in connected storage systems.
 Configurable policies automatically optimize data placement for performance and reliability across both memory and disk (SSD/HDD).
 Caching is transparent to the user and uses buffering to maintain consistency with persistent storage.
 See [Alluxio Storage Management]({{ '/en/advanced/Alluxio-Storage-Management.html' | relativize_url }}) for more details.

-1. **Server-Side API Translation**: Alluxio transparently converts from a standard client-side interface to any storage interface.
+1. **Server-Side API Translation**: Alluxio supports industry common APIs, such as HDFS API, S3 API, FUSE API, REST API.
+It transparently converts from a standard client-side interface to any storage interface.
 Alluxio manages communication between applications and file or object storage, eliminating the need for complex system configuration and management.
 File data can look like object data and vice versa.

 To understand more details on Alluxio internals, please read [Alluxio architecture and data flow]({{ '/en/Architecture-DataFlow.html' | relativize_url }}).